Skip to content

 make serve # Compiles and runs v2 server

-Or run both v1 and v2 with Docker Compose:
+Or run the full stack with Docker Compose:

 Reference